ramalamadingdong/agentic-csa/README.md

 To get the best experience with AI coding assistants (like GitHub Copilot or Cursor), add the `copilot-instructions.md` file to your FRC project.
 This tells the AI to always search the documentation before answering FRC questions.

-1. Copy the `copilot-instructions.md` file from this repository
+1. Copy the `copilot-instructions.md` file from this repository to  .github directory if it does not already exist in your repo
-2. Paste it into the root folder of your FRC robot project
-3. The AI assistant will automatically use it to provide better, documentation-backed answers!
+2. The AI assistant will automatically use it to provide better, documentation-backed answers!

 That's it!
 Now you can ask questions about FRC documentation right in VS Code, and your AI assistant will automatically search the docs for accurate answers.